Intermittent fasting: the complete guide to starting and progressing

 FoodCraft planning respects your eating window

-FoodCraft's AI can generate meal plans concentrated within your eating window.
-Choose a 16:8 protocol, and your meals will be scheduled for 2-3 sittings between noon and 8 PM, with calories and macros properly distributed to maximize satiety and performance.
+The FoodCraft AI can generate meal plans concentrated within your eating window.
+Choose a 16:8 protocol and your meals will be planned in 2-3 sittings between noon and 8 PM, with calories and macros correctly distributed to maximise satiety and performance.

-FoodCraft's free calculator determines your caloric needs regardless of your eating window.
-Your daily caloric total remains the same whether you eat 3 meals or 2 — what changes is the distribution.
+The free FoodCraft calculator determines your calorie needs independently of your eating window.
+The daily calorie total remains the same whether you eat in 3 meals or 2 — what changes is the distribution.
 The tool helps you reach your goals without under-eating.

-Does intermittent fasting burn more fat than traditional calorie restriction?
+Does intermittent fasting burn more fat than classic calorie restriction?

-When calories are equal, weight loss is similar.
-The advantage of intermittent fasting is practical: many people find it easier to not eat at all for 16 hours than to eat small amounts at every meal.
-Adherence is often better, and adherence determines long-term results.
+At equal calories, weight loss is similar.
+The advantage of intermittent fasting is practical: many people find it easier not to eat at all for 16 hours than to eat very little at every meal.
+Adherence is often better, and adherence is what determines long-term results.

-Can I drink coffee with milk during my fast?
+Can you drink coffee with milk during fasting?

 Does fasting cause muscle loss?

-No, as long as you consume enough protein (minimum 1.6g/kg) and do resistance training.
-The increase in growth hormone during fasting is specifically a muscle-protection mechanism.
+No, if you consume enough protein (1.6 g/kg minimum) and do resistance training.
+The increase in growth hormone during fasting is actually a muscle protection mechanism.
 Studies on 16:8 in trained subjects show fat loss without significant loss of muscle mass.

 Can you fast every day indefinitely?